ELI-Data-Mining-Group/PELIC-dataset/README.md

 <br>

 ## 4. Dataset contents
-There are five files in the [`corpus_files`](https://github.com/ELI-Data-Mining-Group/PELIC_dataset/tree/master/corpus_files) folder which contain all of the corpus texts, information about the texts, and and information about the students:
+There are five files in the [`corpus_files`](https://github.com/ELI-Data-Mining-Group/PELIC-dataset/tree/master/corpus_files) folder which contain all of the corpus texts, information about the texts, and information about the students:
 - [answer.csv](#answercsv)
 - [course.csv](#coursecsv)
 - [question.csv](#questioncsv)
 - [student_information.csv](#student_informationcsv)
 - [test_scores.csv](#test_scorescsv)

-In addition, there is a csv file, [`PELIC_compiled.csv`](https://github.com/ELI-Data-Mining-Group/PELIC_dataset/blob/master/PELIC_compiled.csv), in the home directory, which combines data from the various corpus files.
-(For a tutorial on how to build [`PELIC_compiled.csv`](https://github.com/ELI-Data-Mining-Group/PELIC_dataset/blob/master/PELIC_compiled.csv), please see [Tutorials](#Tutorials).)
+In addition, there is a csv file, [`PELIC_compiled.csv`](https://github.com/ELI-Data-Mining-Group/PELIC-dataset/blob/master/PELIC_compiled.csv), in the home directory, which combines data from the various corpus files.
+(For a tutorial on how to build [`PELIC_compiled.csv`](https://github.com/ELI-Data-Mining-Group/PELIC-dataset/blob/master/PELIC_compiled.csv), please see [Tutorials](#Tutorials).)

 ### Glossary of codes in files:
 level_id | Level description  | CEFR level